chef/chef-web-docs/chef_master/source/azure_portal.rst

 Chef provides a fully functional Chef server that can be launched from the Azure Marketplace.
 This server is preconfigured with Chef server, the Chef management console, Reporting, and Chef Analytics.
 This configuration is free to use for deployments under 25 nodes, and can be licensed for deployments beyond 25 nodes.
 (See |url pricing| for more information about licensing more than 25 nodes.)

 Before getting started, you will need a functioning workstation.
-Install the `Chef development kit <https://docs.chef.io/install_dk.html>`_ on that workstation.
+Install the :doc:`Chef development kit </install_dk>` on that workstation.

    .. note:: The following steps assume that Chef is installed on the workstation and that the ``knife ssl fetch`` subcommand is available.
 The ``knife ssl fetch`` subcommand was added to Chef in the 11.16 release of the chef-client, and then packaged as part of the Chef development kit starting with the 0.3 release.)